jianweiCiou/com.17dame.connecttool_android/README.md

     _connectTool.OpenRechargeURL(currencyCode);
 ```
 > [!NOTE]
-> - notifyUrl :  A URL customized by the game developer.
+> - notifyUrl :NotifyUrl is a URL customized by the game developer.
 We will send this URL automatically when the purchase is completed.
 Please bring parameters to verified in game server.

 `currencyCode` : Please refer to [Currency Code](#currency-code)